 You’re certainly not alone in using weed.
 The National Institutes of Health (NIH), which I have always considered to be equal parts government medical education resource, research body, and watchdog to control the populace, reports that more than 83 million people in this country have used pot at least once in their lives, and more than 12 million people have used it in the previous month.
 From experience in my personal and professional life, I would say that is (like most things at NIH) a “conservative” estimate.
 Around the world, the estimate is that as many as 190 million people have indulged, which is, let’s face it, the majority of the populations in both North America and Europe (ever been to Amsterdam?).
 The World Health Organization says the U.S. exceeds 17 other North American and European nations in marijuana use (which makes me wonder why).
 No wonder both Frito-Lay and Hershey’s are based here.
 The NIH also estimates 9 percent of marijuana users will become dependent on it.
 Which means 91 percent won’t, but who wants to be in that unlucky minority?

 But drug problems that can have severe consequences are not limited to “the bad stuff” like meth or heroin.
-I believe that while many (maybe even most) people use marijuana recreationally without major problems (and, let’s face it, many people who are prescribed it legally for “medical” purposes are using it recreationally, and the prescription process is just a political show to appease conservatives, many of whom, hypocritically, are using privately themselves, including some cops I’ve known), there are others for whom marijuana use IS a problem, and there isn’t as much awareness or validation about that.
+I believe that while many (maybe even most) people use marijuana recreationally without major problems (and, let’s face it, many people who are prescribed it legally for “medical” purposes are using it recreationally, and the prescription process is just a political show to appease conservatives, many of whom, hypocritically, are using privately themselves, including some cops I’ve known), there are others for whom marijuana use IS a problem, and there isn’t as much awareness or validation about that, which becomes an additional problem for the user, in feeling isolated.
 I believe those clients need to be validated as being worthy of help.
 What makes problems related to marijuana even more insidious is that no one really regards marijuana as “harmful” anymore except those who also think sex education, marriage equality, and climate education are “harmful”, too.
 The problem with that is that unlike socially progressive movements where the “harm” doesn’t really exist, the occasional harm from heavy marijuana use is actually real; I’ve seen it (and remember, this is a very “liberal therapist” saying this).

 The “bible” of psychiatric disorders, the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) (American Psychiatric Association, 2013) provides a standard for identifying Cannabis Use Disorder, which is officially diagnosed when two or more of the following conditions occur during a 12-month period: